Bowtie-free graphs have a Ramsey lift: Introduction

+The Ramsey classes originated in 70's (see \cite{Nevsetvril1995}) as the top of the line of Ramsey properties and examples found present the backbone of the structural Ramsey theory, see \cite{Nevsetvril1976a,Nevsetvril1989a,Nevsetvril1995}.

-In most instances a class is not Ramsey for a trivial reason: One needs to add some information such as ordering or colouring of distinguished parts.
-For example, all finite graphs form a Ramsey class if we add an ordering of vertices, bipartite graphs need an ordering respecting the bipartition, disjoint union of complete graphs (or equivalences) need an ordering respecting components.
-This additional information is usually called an expansion, or in a combinatorial setting a lift, of the original structure.
-Such lifts are usually easy to define, however the example of bowtie-free graphs we present here is an example where the lift is quite complex and uses an intricate system of relations.
-In fact, it is the first explicitly defined lift; compare \cite{Cherlin1999}.
+In most instances, a class is not Ramsey for some easily formulated reason and all one needs is to add some more information such as ordering or colouring of distinguished parts.
+For example, all finite graphs form a Ramsey class if we add an ordering of vertices, bipartite graphs need an ordering respecting the bipartition and colouring distinguishing the parts, disjoint unions of complete graphs (or equivalences) needs an ordering respecting components.
+This additional information is usually called an expansion, or in a combinatorial setting a lift, of the original structure (see the next section).

-The relationship of Ramsey classes and ultrahomogeneous structures proved to be very inspiring and fruitful.
-This also motivated search for new Ramsey classes.
-Using known lists of ultrahomogeneous structures \cite{Lachlan1980, Cherlin1998, Cherlin2013} all Ramsey classes of undirected graphs were characterised \cite{Nevsetvril1989} and, more recently, all Ramsey classes of oriented graphs \cite{Jasinski2013}.
-Already in Bertinoro 2011 the second author (and, independently, Bodirsky, see \cite{Bodirsky2011a}) asked whether every ultrahomogeneous structure has an $\omega$-categorical lift which is Ramsey and this led to further research \cite{The2013, Bodirsky2011}.
-A typical example is provided by classes $\Forb_H(\F)$ where $\F$ is a finite set of finite connected structures.
-It has been proved in \cite{Cherlin1999} using model theoretic methods that $\Forb_H(\F)$ has an $\omega$-categorical universal object for every finite $\F$ and in \cite{Hubicka2013} those infinite families $\F$ having $\omega$-universal object were characterised.
-For finite $\F$ the classes $\Forb_H(\F)$ were proved to be Ramsey in \cite{Nevsetvril} and, more recently, \cite{Hubivcka} establishes some further infinite Ramsey classes in this list.
+Bowtie-free graphs do not form Ramsey class.
+We need not only linear ordering of vertices but also more complicated lifts with seven types of vertices and large amount of types of edges, see Sections~\ref{sec:bowtie} and~\ref{sec:homogenization}.
+As a simple example consider bowtie-free graph depicted in Figure~\ref{fig:bowtie-counterexample}.
+This graph contains two types of edges: edges in precisely one triangle and edges in two.
+It can be verified by hand that this graph can not be extended to a bowtie-free graph where every edge is in multiple triangles.
+Consequently edges of every copy of this graph within a bowtie-free graph can be coloured red if they are in precisely one triangle and blue otherwise which contradicts the edge Ramsey property.